 Grace in merino...

 Okay, this one has tested my patience a bit.
 But in the end I think it taught me patience, since I didn't give up on it.
 I must has ripped the lace section back six times already.
 And I'm a slow knitter, so it felt like a lot of time wasted.
 It turns out there are a few mistakes in the original pattern which are corrected now, so once my Gemini is done I think I can give this one another go.
+(UPDATE: Jane has now added stitch numbers and a chart to the pattern)

 I over-dyed a chartreuse green with logwood to get this great olive colour.
 I'm really loving it.